mcameriere/android-backable-fragment/README.md

         }
     }

-In the hosting activity, delegate the work to the fragment:
+In the hosting activity, delegate the work to the fragment implementing the interface:

     public class MainActivity extends AppCompatActivity {